9 Best Investment Apps in the UK for 2024

 Hargreaves Lansdown

-Hargreaves Lansdown is something of a household name in the financial industry.
-Winning multiple awards over a 30-year period, the Bristol-based provider offers retail traders a raft of market opportunities, and across a range of investment platforms.
+Hargreaves Lansdown is a household name in the financial industry.
+Winning multiple awards over 30 years, the Bristol-based provider offers retail traders a raft of market opportunities and across a range of investment platforms.
 The company is listed on the FTSE 100 index and boasts over £135.5bn in assets under management.

-Despite (or perhaps because of) its above-average trading fees, and unflashy website design, Hargreaves Lansdown is a reassuring presence in the wealth management industry.
-With its illustrious heritage, the company continue to deliver excellent service and are a trusted investment provider.
+Despite (or perhaps because of) its above-average trading fees and unflashy website design, Hargreaves Lansdown is a reassuring presence in the wealth management industry.
+With its illustrious heritage, the company continues to deliver excellent service and is a trusted investment provider.

 Hargreaves Lansdown Account Types: Stocks and shares ISA, Fund and share account, GIA, SIPP, LISA, JISA, Junior SIPP, Savings account